It's Your Choice 2018

 It's Your Choice coverage changes are effective January 1 of the following year.

-You may submit or make changes anytime during the It's Your Choice Open Enrollment period, either online using the myETF Benefits website or by filling out a paper application.
+You may submit or make changes anytime during the It's Your Choice open enrollment period, either online or by filling out a paper application.
 After that time, you may rescind, that is, withdraw your application (and keep your current coverage) by following these instructions before December 31:

 Other rules apply when cancelling coverage.
 For more information, see the Cancellation/Termination of Coverage section.

-During the annual enrollment period, you can add or drop coverage for yourself and/or your adult dependent children or do a spouse/domestic partner to spouse/domestic partner transfer of your health insurance coverage.
+During the annual enrollment period, you can add or drop coverage for yourself and/or your adult dependent children or do a spouse to spouse transfer of your health insurance coverage.

 Important Note: If you are eligible or will become eligible for Medicare, you will also want to refer to the Medicare Information in the Benefits and Services section.

-When you retire, your health insurance plan will automatically continue if your retirement annuity from the WRS begins within 30 days after your employment termination date.
-If you terminate employment after 20 years of creditable service but are not eligible for an immediate annuity, your completed Group Health Insurance Application/Change Form (ET-2301) with a Continuation-Conversion Notice (ET-2311) form must be received by ETF within 90 days of your termination of employment to continue coverage.
-You may switch coverage to any other available health plan during the It's Your Choice Open Enrollment period.
+When you retire, your health insurance plan will automatically continue if your retirement annuity from the Wisconsin Retirement System begins within 30 days after your employment termination date.
+If you terminate employment after 20 years of creditable service but are not eligible for an immediate annuity, your completed Group Health Insurance Application/Change (ET-2301) form with a Continuation-Conversion Notice (ET-2311) form must be received by ETF within 90 days of your termination of employment to continue coverage.
+You may switch coverage to any other available health plan during the It's Your Choice open enrollment period.

-For WRS Annuitants only (Note: a 40.65 disability benefit is not considered a WRS disability annuity under the law):
+For Wisconsin Retirement System retireesonly (Note: a 40.65 disability benefit is not considered a WRS disability annuity under the law):

 An enrollment opportunity is available to former state employees receiving a WRS retirement annuity or those who received a lump sum WRS retirement benefit.